Christopher Marlowe: Plays

 Six dramas have been attributed to the authorship of Christopher Marlowe either alone or in collaboration with other writers, with varying degrees of evidence.
 The writing sequence or chronology of these plays is mostly unknown and is offered here with any dates and evidence known.
-Among the little available information we have, Dido is believed to be the first Marlowe play performed, while it was Tamburlaine that was first to be performed on a regular commercial stage in London in 1587.
+Among the little available information, Dido is believed to be the first Marlowe play performed, while Tamburlaine was first to be performed on a regular commercial stage in London in 1587.
 Believed by many scholars to be Marlowe's greatest success, Tamburlaine was the first English play written in blank verse and, with Thomas Kyd's The Spanish Tragedy, is generally considered the beginning of the mature phase of the Elizabethan theatre.

 The play Lust's Dominion was attributed to Marlowe upon its initial publication in 1657, though scholars and critics have almost unanimously rejected the attribution.
 He may also have written or co-written Arden of Faversham.